How to deploy using Terraform¶

 If everything looks correct, deploy the resources (skip the approval):

-terraform apply -auto-approve -var "juju_model_name=my-model"
+terraform apply -auto-approve -var "model_name=my-model"

 Check deployment status¶